-S. No. Name and description of main products/ services NIC Code of the Product/service % to total turnover of the Company# 1 Energy (Hydro Power) Electric power generation by Hydroelectric Power Plants 35101 99.09
+S. Name and description of main products/ services NIC Code of the % to total turnover of No. Product/service the Company# 1 Energy (Hydro Power) Electric power generation by Hydroelectric Power Plants 35101 99.09

-^{}As per classification under National Industrial Classification, Central Statistical Organization, Ministry of Statistics and Programme Implementation, Govt. of India
+\As per classification under National Industrial Classification, Central Statistical Organization, Ministry of Statistics and Programme Implementation, Govt. of India